penguin-cmyk/external.asm/README.md

 A work in progress external written in purely assembly using the intel syntax and x86_64 architecture.

+Currently only modifies the walkspeed of the humanoid and thats about it.

 As my compiler I choose nasm and I have linked a build script in scripts/build.sh.

+Maybe I'll work on execution next

 ---